awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-listener.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Port`  <a name="cfn-elasticloadbalancingv2-listener-port"></a>
 The port on which the load balancer is listening\.
+You cannot specify a port for a Gateway Load Balancer\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `1`